 I walked the rest of the way to my apartment and locked the door behind me after I had gotten inside.

-Then I sat down on the floor and began to initiate my morbid plan.
+Then I sat down on the floor to enact my morbid plan.

 I gazed at the label on the first bottle before I opened it up.

-WARNING: MAY CAUSE A TEMPRARY DARKENING OF THE STOOL, it said.
+WARNING: MAY CAUSE A TEMPRARY DARKENING OF THE STOOL

 I figured that was the least of my worries at this point.